 TMIP develops and delivers seminars, web-seminars (webinars) and workshops on all aspects of transportation analysis, modeling and simulation.
 TMIP also serves as technical contact for some of the National Highway Institute (NHI) travel modeling related courses.
-You may access all of the past TMIP recorded webinars here.
+You may access all of the past TMIP webinar summaries here.
 For future offerings, you may sign up for our webinar announcement email list or suggest webinar topics here.

 Below is a listing of training materials for both new and experienced travel model practitioners alike.
 The FHWA Resource Center Planning Team also identifies a number of training opportunities on their website.